vishal-1344/vishal-1344/README.md

 Treating inference as a **latent-space trajectory** that can be monitored, regulated, and adjusted online using intrinsic discrepancy signals and stability diagnostics, rather than fixed depth schedules or static heuristics.

 ### **Stability, Safety & Early-Warning Diagnostics**
-Designing **lightweight inference-time signals** using Lyapunov-style energies, curvature and jerk indicators, and off-manifold diagnostics—that anticipate failure *before* visible collapse by revealing stress or violation of underlying structural constraints.
+Designing **lightweight inference-time signals** using Lyapunov-style energies, curvature and jerk indicators, and off-manifold diagnostics that anticipate failure *before* visible collapse by revealing stress or violation of underlying structural constraints.

 ### **Latent Structure, Geometry & Slow-Timescale Adaptation**
 Studying how **internal representations** and **geometry** evolve under novelty, distribution shift, and prediction error, and how slow-timescale adaptation preserves task-relevant structure while supporting robustness in changing environments.